-And an LLC service is pretty affordable – $100 for the Maryland LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $100 for the Maryland LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and resident agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.

 You may have a wonderful resident agent, someone who takes care of everything efficiently and who you trust completely.
 But you know what they say: all good things must come to an end.
 At some point in the life of your LLC, you may need to change your Maryland resident agent.